Welcome to 2018 folks!

 The talented Jennifer Lawrence is back on our screens as she plays a Russian seductress who is drafted against her will in the thriller RED SPARROW.
 J-Law reunites with her former director Francis Lawrence (The Hunger Games) with the support cast including Joel Egerton and Jeremy Irons.

-Breakthrough actresses Anya Taylor Joy and Olivia Cooke have a bizarre and dangerous friendship in the dark comedy THOROUGHBREADS while bored housewife Kate Winslet falls for lifeguard Justin Timberlake in Woody Allen’s latest romantic drama WONDER WHEEL.
+A game night goes badly wrong for the likes of Jason Bateman and Rachel McAdams as they star in the action comedy GAME NIGHT while bored housewife Kate Winslet falls for lifeguard Justin Timberlake in Woody Allen’s latest romantic drama WONDER WHEEL.

 Oscar-winning actress Alicia Vikander steps into the iconic role of adventurer Lara Croft in the latest big-screen adaption of the hit computer game TOMB RAIDER.
 The action-adventure explores the origins of Lara who was previously played on screen by Angelina Jolie.